resmushit/wordpress-plugin/readme.txt

 1. The simple interface

 == Changelog ==

+= 0.3.8 =
+* Fix : Fix warning in variable not set (metadata)
+* Fix : Add an extension uppercase check

 = 0.3.7 =
 * Fix : CSS+JS load on every admin page, now restricted to reSmush.it pages & medias